puppetlabs/cisco_ios/README.md

     url file:////etc/puppetlabs/puppet/2690credentials.yaml`
 ```

 Test your setup.
-For example, if a domain name is configured on the device run:
+For example, if a domain name is configured on the device, run:

 `puppet device --resource domain_name --target target`